-total amount of \$ in Federal funds.
-However, Federal funding available at this time is limited to \$ Receipt of any prospective funding is contingent upon the availability of funds from Congress, program authority, satisfactory performance, compliance with terms and conditions of the Federal award, continued relevance to program objectives and will be at the sold discretion of the Department of Commerce.
+The period of performance and budget(s) incorporated into this award cover a -year period for a total amount of \$ in Federal funds.
+However, Federal funding available at this time is limited to \$.
+Receipt of any prospective funding is contingent upon the availability of funds from Congress, program authority, satisfactory performance, compliance with terms and conditions of the Federal award, continued relevance to program objectives and will be at the sole discretion of the Department of Commerce.
 The Department of Commerce is not liable for any obligations, expenditures, or commitments which involve any amount in excess of the Federal amount presently available.
-The recipient will be responsible for any and all termination costs it reincur should prospective funding not become available.
+The recipient will be responsible for any and all termination costs it may incur should prospective funding not become available.
 No legal liability will exist or result on the part of the Federal Government for payment of any portion of the remaining funds which have not been made available under the award.
-Notifications affecting funding or notice of non-availability additional funding for prospective years will be made only by the Grants Officer.
-The amendment obligate prospective funding available shall be made prior to the expiration of each year's activities. ity d le may e ot ty of t to if possible. ies,
+Notifications affecting funding or notice of non-availability of additional funding for prospective years will be made only by the Grants Officer.
+The amendment to obligate prospective funding available shall be made prior to the expiration of each year's activities, if possible.